By Efrona Mor

 “Yea, I ask, sire.”
 She was bold, but her eyes showed fear as he moved toward her, yet she did not budge.

 He stopped close to her, staring.
-“If you would have left him, I would not trust you to care for the pup.
+“If you had left him, I would not trust you to care for the pup.
 I give you more than a grave.
-I shall place my enemy in my crypt for the pup to honor when he is grown… The Code of Life,” he mumbled.
+I shall place my enemy, Domis,” he look at the dead demon, “in my crypt for the pup to honor when he is grown.
+The Code of Life,” he mumbled.

 She fell to her knees.
 “We are grateful!”